wargod797/Fault_diagnosis_ballbearing_wavelet/README.md

   BF HL 830          Outter Race Fault      HALF LOAD == 1.5 kg      1730 RPM
   BF FL 735          Outter Race Fault      FULL LOAD == 3kg         1735 RPM

+  The RPM Varies from the Theortical values to the Experiemental values

   Components Used and Requirements====================